-With the popularity & use of touchscreen smartphones rising to the point of “commonality” it’s easy to think a touchscreen laptop would be a great idea.
-Now when we say touchscreen laptop, we’re not referring to hybrid-convertibles or tablets, we’re talking about a common laptop form factor laptop with a touch-enabled screen.
-We’ve reluctantly sold a few of these machines to our clients whom all had the best of intentions.
-Though, when we followed-up with them a few weeks later – all of them reported that they did not use the touchscreen at all, or very little.
+When we say touchscreen laptop, we’re not referring to hybrid-convertibles or tablets.
+We’re talking about a common laptop with a touch-enabled screen.
+Reluctantly, we have sold a few of these machines to our clients.
+When we followed-up with them a few weeks later – all of them reported not using the touchscreen at all, or very little.

 Usually More Expensive

 Business laptops with a touch-enabled screen are typically $50-$200 more expensive.
-In addition to the additional sticker price, they are less popular and often require special ordering which increases the delivery lead-time.
+In addition to the sticker price, they often require special ordering which increases the delivery lead-time.
 Many business laptop models don’t even offer touch-enabled screens, further decreasing your options.

 Impacts Battery Life

 The always-on touch digitizer draws a significant amount of power.
 Independent tests have found a battery life delta of 15 to 25 percent.
 (Source)

 Touching the screen of a tablet or phone is comfortable, because you’re able to hold the device at a comfortable angle.
-Touch-enabled laptops require a user to reach across the keyboard, which is extremely uncomfortable even with a stylus.
-The convertible or “hybrid” laptops are more portable and have the ability to fold flat just like a tablet, thus giving you a more comfortable experience.
+In opposition, Touch-enabled laptops require a user to reach across the keyboard, which is extremely uncomfortable.
+“Hybrid” laptops are more portable as they have the ability to fold flat just like a tablet, thus providing a more user-friendly experience.

 Thicker & Heavier

 A touch-enabled screen must be made thicker to accommodate the touch digitizer.
-This adds both a bit of bulk and weight to the machine.
+This adds both bulk and weight to the machine.

 Sunlight & Viewing Angles

 Most touchscreens are made of a glossy material.
 This glossy material makes it extremely difficult to view the screen while outdoors.
-This type of screen also shows reflections, which limits viewing angles.
+Additionally, this type of screen shows reflections, which limits viewing angles.

 Lack of Software & Applications